 Skip to the content

-Life can be tough!
-If school is pants, you’re trying to figure out who you are and parents are stressing you out… then why wouldn’t you feel down on the world?
-But that’s rubbish if it means you feel bad about yourself, lose confidence or can’t bounce back.
+If school is rubbish, you’re trying to figure out who you are and parents are stressing you out… then why wouldn’t you feel down on the world?
+But that’s not great if it means you feel bad about yourself, lose confidence or can’t bounce back.

 In a crisis or an emergency